matias-ceau/scripts/docs/scripts/albumplayer.xsh.md

 #### Overview

-The `albumplayer.xsh` script offers a convenient way to play an album using the command-line music player, cmus.
-This is achieved through a selection interface powered by `dmenu`, allowing users to visually browse available albums.
+The `albumplayer.xsh` script is designed to facilitate the playback of music albums using the cmus music player from a selected list.
+The process leverages `dmenu` for user interaction and `xonsh` for scripting, which is a Python-powered shell that allows for a more comfortable way to run shell commands.

+The script begins by defining the path to a temporary `.m3u` playlist file used by cmus.
+It retrieves a list of available music paths from `lib.pl`, then creates a distinct list of albums by slicing the path strings.

-Upon execution, the script reads the album paths defined in the `.config/cmus/lib.pl` file, gathers unique album names, and presents them to the user via `dmenu`.
-Once an album is selected, the script constructs a temporary playlist consisting of the selected album and a randomized selection of tracks from other albums.
+A dictionary (`fancy_dict`) is constructed to pair each album's extracted name with its path for a clearer output in `dmenu`.
+Upon selection of an album from the `dmenu` interface, the script generates a playlist that includes tracks from the chosen album and a random selection from other albums.

-The script utilizes the xonsh shell, which combines Python syntax with shell command capabilities, allowing for concise and powerful scripting.
+The final step involves writing the generated playlist to the temporary file, followed by commands to control cmus, including updating the view, clearing the current playlist, and loading the new playlist.

 ---